FightPandemics/FightPandemics/README.md

 ### Development Workflow
 * Please be sure to often merge or rebase the latest from the master branch into your feature/working branches to minimize merge conflicts and so that it doesn't fall too far behind master.
 * If possible, try to keep changes in pull requests small so that it'll be faster for reviewers to review and easier for contributors to make revisions.
-If you forsee there will be many changes, make sure to commit often.
+If you foresee there will be many changes, make sure to commit often.
 This will help break down a pull request more easily.

 ### Backend